celenityy/Phoenix/README.md

 > [!IMPORTANT]
 > ⚠️ **macOS (User) users must edit the `user.js` file and replace `phoenix-osx` with `phoenix-osx-user`.
 This will be simplified & handled better in the future.**

 Congratulations, you're done.
-Similar to the rest of the Phoenix project, your hardened config will automatically update with the rest of Phoenix via your package manager, and you can set any overrides you wish through the about:config.
-You can just sit back, relax, & enjoy.
+Similar to the rest of the Phoenix project, your Extended config will automatically update with the rest of Phoenix via your package manager, and you can set any overrides you wish through the about:config.
+You can just sit back, relax, and enjoy.

 # 💡Specialized Configs

 It should also be noted that Phoenix contains specialized configurations for **Discord**, **Twitter**, and **YouTube**.
 These configs are designed to be used in their own, separate Firefox profile, and provide means to safely and easily use these privacy-invasive services.

-The installation of these configs is the same as `Hardened`, with the only exception being the location of the `user.js` file. **You can find the location of these user.js files at the following locations:**
+The installation of these configs is the same as `Extended`, with the only exception being the location of the `user.js` file. **You can find the location of these user.js files at the following locations:**

 **<details><summary>Discord</summary>**